 OCTOBER 13, 2015

 Not only that, they are subliminally giving you, the.
 Yesterday Roger hamstered hammered away at retention, drawing upon Mark Phillips’ (Bluefrog) wonderful warm and fuzzy hamster parable.
+In support of Roger’s and Mark’s messages, here’s something more prosaic regarding just one aspect of hanging on to donors … dealing with complaints.
 In fact, treasuring them.
-Donor retention / loyalty / commitment premium

 I Hate This Study!